-Please contact your local Toyota dealer to order the proper required length for the extender.
+Please contact your local Toyota dealer so that the dealer can order the proper required length for the extender.
 Bring the heaviest coat you expect to wear for proper measurement and selection of length.
 Additional ordering information is available at your Toyota dealer.